-- 7) Additional Information About Alcohol Testing - a) Consequences of a Positive Alcohol Test
+7) Additional Information About Alcohol Testing

+a) Consequences of a Positive Alcohol Test

 An employee who is tested and has an alcohol concentration of 0.04 or greater will be removed from safety sensitive functions and may be terminated.
 An employee who is tested and has an alcohol concentration of .02 to .039 will not be permitted to perform safety sensitive functions for a minimum of 24 hours and will be disciplined, up to and including termination.
 If not terminated, then the employee will receive a mandatory referral to a substance abuse professional.
 Any non-compliance with the treatment recommendations of the substance abuse professional will result in disciplinary action, up to and including termination.
-(The employee will be placed on administrative leave without pay during the treatment period.
-That employee may use accrued sick leave during the treatment period.)
+(The employee will be placed on administrative leave without pay during the treatment period.)